bessinnica/Loc-markdig-azuredocs-test/articles/media-services/media-services-rest-get-started.md

 Once you have the AccessPolicy and Locator set, you can download files using the Azure Storage REST APIs.

 > [!NOTE]
-> You must add the file name for the file you want to download to the Locator **Path** value received in the previous section.
-For example, https://storagetestaccount001.blob.core.windows.net/asset-e7b02da4-5a69-40e7-a8db-e8f4f697aac0/BigBuckBunny.mp4? . . .
+> You must add the file name for the file you want to download to the Locator <strong>Path</strong> value received in the previous section.
+For example, <https://storagetestaccount001.blob.core.windows.net/asset-e7b02da4-5a69-40e7-a8db-e8f4f697aac0/BigBuckBunny.mp4?> . . .
->
->

 For more information on working with Azure storage blobs, see [Blob Service REST API](https://docs.microsoft.com/rest/api/storageservices/Blob-Service-REST-API).